awsdocs/iam-user-guide/doc_source/access_policies.md

 ### JSON Policy Document Structure<a name="policies-introduction"></a>

 As illustrated in the following figure, a JSON policy document includes these elements:
-+ Optional policywide information at the top of the document
++ Optional policy\-wide information at the top of the document
 + One or more individual statements**

 Each statement includes information about a single permission\.
 If a policy includes multiple statements, AWS applies a logical `OR` across the statements when evaluating them\.
 If multiple policies apply to a request, AWS applies a logical `OR` across all of those policies when evaluating them\.